Nicolò Armini

-Nicolò Armini (born 7 March 2001) is an Italian professional footballer who plays as a centre-back for club Campobasso on loan from Crotone.
+Nicolò Armini (born 7 March 2001) is an Italian professional footballer who plays as a centre-back for club Crotone.

 Club career

 Lazio

 Armini is a youth product of Lazio, whom he joined from Santa Maria delle Mole.
 Considered one of the club's most promising prospects, he has been compared to Lazio legend Alessandro Nesta.

 On 29 November 2018, Armini made his professional debut in a UEFA Europa League game against Apollon Limassol.
 He came on as a substitute for Felipe Caicedo as his team lost 2–0.
 On 20 May 2019, Armini made his first Serie A appearance, coming into play instead of Luiz Felipe, who came off due to an injury, in a match against Bologna which ended in a 3–3 draw.

 Piacenza (loan)

 On 10 August 2021 he joined Piacenza on loan.
 He made his debut for the club on 29 August in a Serie C match against Trento which finished 0–0.